2022–2026 electoral district map

-This country district situated north-west of Adelaide incorporates the Yorke Peninsula which it covers completely, as well as some rural areas immediately to the north and east of the top part of Gulf St Vincent.
-The economy of the district is agriculture-based with cultivation predominantly of seeds and grains and some livestock farming.
+This country district situated north-west of Adelaide incorporates the entire Yorke Peninsula area, as well as some rural areas immediately to the north and north-east of the top part of Gulf St Vincent.
+The district is steeped in agriculture and horticulture, predominately seeds, grains and sheep farming.

-Narungga incorporates Yorke Peninsula Council, the District Councils of Barunga West and the Copper Coast, as well as portions of Wakefield Regional Council and Adelaide Plains Council.
-It includes – among others – the towns of Ardrossan, Bute, Kadina, Maitland, Minlaton, Moonta, Snowtown, Port Wakefield and Wallaroo.
+Narungga incorporates Yorke Peninsula Council, the District Council of Barunga West, Copper Coast Council, as well as portions of Wakefield Regional Council and Port Pirie Regional Council.
+It includes the towns of Ardrossan, Edithburgh, Kadina, Maitland, Marion Bay, Minlaton, Moonta, Snowtown, Port Wakefield and Wallaroo.

-The district of Narungga was created at the 2016 redistribution and will be contested for the first time in 2018.
-It replaces the former electoral district of Goyder.
+The district of Narungga was created at the 2016 redistribution and was contested for the first time in 2018.
+It replaced the former electoral district of Goyder.

 Origin of the name